beelzebielsk/ttp-stocks/notes.md

   at the end.
 - An decent model for the portfolio page <https://www.bloomberg.com/markets/stocks>
 - Find and use a linter.
+- Make color changes s use a transition
+- Make sure that secrets and stuff are decent, not just jokes.

 I need a backend and a frontend.
 They want user authentication.
 The backend has to store users that will get registered.
 And I suppose it